maubanel/p4v-unreal/P4/README.md

 If you look at the file you will notice that it includes the following syntax: `Intermediate/*`.
 This means that it will not upload to the server any files or folders within a directory called **Intermediate**.

-Another great research is Perforce's own Jase Lindgren with his [p4 ignore on github](https://gist.github.com/jase-perf)
+Another great resource for p4 ignore templates is Perforce's own Jase Lindgren's github site with his [p4 ignore file](https://gist.github.com/jase-perf)

 ![alt text](images/p4Ignore.png)